lucaferranti/DedekindCutArithmetic.jl/docs/src/tutorial.md

 ```

 !!! warning "Warning"
-    Unbounded intervals are not really supported, infinity is replaced by `big(typemax(Int))` during macro expansion.
+    Unbounded intervals are not supported yet, infinity is replaced by `big(typemax(Int))` during macro expansion.

 ### Square root as Dedekind cut